Table of Contents ×

 Now it’s time to define what message you want to relay to your audience.

 Nailing down your message across corporate videos can be quite tricky.
 And here’s a harsh truth: most of your audience won’t care about the product or service you’re selling through corporate video.
 They care about how it benefits them.

-So, instead of wasting your time trying too hard on direct selling, you need to offer your audiences with valuable information instead.
+So, instead of wasting your time trying too hard on direct selling, you need to offer your audiences valuable information instead.

 4. Create An Attention-Grabbing Storyboard

 The storyboard helps you to bring your ideas to come to life.
-It illustrates what and who is the story about, where and when it takes place, and what equipment is needed during the corporate video production.
+It illustrates what and who is the story about, where and when it takes place, and what equipment is needed during corporate video production.